-Bahay ni Isis provides a safe haven for guests visiting Manila, with lodgings, meeting rooms and very good site facilities for workshops and other events.
+Bahay ni Isis provides a safe haven for guests visiting Manila, with lodgings, meeting rooms and facilities for workshops and other events.
 It is a comfortable women-friendly space and a gathering place for many non-governmental organisations engaged in issues affecting women around the globe.
 Welcome!

 we!, the Isis International e-newsletter, provides news and information on women’s activism, campaigns and events around the globe as well as analyses and commentary on current issues affecting women.

 Recognising Women’s Participation in Sustainable and Lasting Peace.
-Isis International realised it is try it essential to cheapest viagra price initially find out to what extent or if any at all do peace advocates include or consider women and gender in their peace work with from ICCO foundation, Isis carried out a study on women peacemakers in the Philippines.
+Isis International realised it is essential to initially find out to what extent or if any at all do peace advocates include or consider women and gender in their peace work with from ICCO foundation, Isis carried out a study on women peacemakers in the Philippines.

-Isis Resource Center holds one of the largest feminist collections of cialis no doctor materials in the Global South.
+Isis Resource Center holds one of the largest feminist collections of materials in the Global South.
 With 40 years of publication experience, Isis holds a vast collection.

 Relive the historical milestones of the women’s movement with this Isis collection of posters.